Cat Vomiting: What’s Occasional, What’s Serious, and When to Call the Vet

 Hairballs

-Hairballs are common enough that people often brush them off.
-But frequent hairballs, repeated gagging, or “trying to throw up a hairball” again and again should still be treated as a pattern worth paying attention to.
+Hairballs are common enough that people often dismiss them too quickly.
+But frequent hairballs, repeated gagging, or repeated attempts to bring one up are still patterns worth paying attention to.

-3) What vomit appearance can (and can’t) tell you
+3) What vomit appearance can and cannot tell you

-Vomit appearance can give useful clues, but it cannot give you a full diagnosis.
+Vomit appearance can give a few clues, but it cannot give you a full diagnosis.
 Think of it as context, not proof.

 Quick guide:

-• Undigested food right after a meal: fast eating, regurgitation, overeating
+• Undigested food right after a meal: fast eating, overeating, or regurgitation

-• Foam or clear liquid: nausea, stomach irritation, empty stomach vomiting
+• Foam or clear liquid: nausea, stomach irritation, or empty-stomach vomiting

 4) Common causes of vomiting in cats

 Vomiting is a symptom, not a diagnosis.
-The safest next step depends on context: how often it happens, how your cat acts afterward, whether they are eating and drinking, and whether anything changed recently.
+The safest next step depends on the pattern: how often it happens, whether your cat seems normal afterward, whether appetite stays normal, and whether anything changed recently.

 1) Eating too fast

 This is one of the most common reasons.
-Some cats inhale a meal and bring it back up minutes later.
-In multi-cat homes, competition can make this worse.
+Some cats rush through meals and bring food back up a few minutes later.

-Clues: happens right after meals, looks like undigested food, cat seems normal afterward.
+Clues: it happens soon after eating, the food looks undigested, and your cat seems normal afterward.

-Helpful read: How to Read Cat Food Labels.
+Helpful related guide: How to Read Cat Food Labels.

-Hair can irritate the stomach and trigger vomiting.
-But “it’s just hairballs” should not become the explanation for frequent vomiting without looking deeper.
+Swallowed hair can irritate the stomach and trigger vomiting.
+But “just hairballs” should not become the default explanation if vomiting keeps happening.

 Related: How to Prevent Hairballs in Cats.